Sean-93/Work-Day-Scheduler/README.md

 ## You can save notes with local storage for each of the time slots.

 #### This was made with HTML, CSS, Javascript, and Jquery.
 Some styles came from Bootstrap, and some of the code originated from Moment.JS.

+#### Here is the link to view the page: https://sean-93.github.io/Work-Day-Scheduler/